Vision-Kek/cnos25/README.md

 have been produced with input images rotated for some datasets, because YOLOE is not optimal on rotated images.
 This prepocessing configuration can be set in [yoloe.yaml](configs/model/proposal/yoloe.yaml):
 * For Hot3D, all images are rotated clockwise by 90deg: `rotate_input_images: [ -90 ]`
-* For Handal, a batch of 3 images is created and the frame with the highest cumulative confidence selected: `rotate_input_images: [ 0, 90, -90 ]`
+* For Handal, a batch of 3 images is created: `rotate_input_images: [ 0, 90, -90 ]`.
+The frame with the highest cumulative confidence will be selected.
 * For Hopev2, no such rotation was done: `rotate_input_images: [ ]`

 </details>